MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/time-travel-debugging-object-model.md

 title: "Time Travel Debugging - Introduction to Time Travel Debugging objects"
 description: "This section describes how to use the data model to query time travel traces. "
-keywords: ["Introduction to Time Travel Debugging objects", "TTD", "Time Travel", "WinDbg", "Windows Debugging"] ms.date: 04/17/2019
+keywords: ["Introduction to Time Travel Debugging objects", "TTD", "Time Travel", "WinDbg", "Windows Debugging"] ms.date: 11/20/2024
 ---

 # Introduction to Time Travel Debugging objects

 :::image type="content" source="images/ttd-time-travel-debugging-logo.png" alt-text="Time travel debugging logo featuring a clock.":::

 This section describes how to use the data model to query time travel traces.
-This can be a powerful tool to answer questions like these about the code that is captured in a time travel trace.
+This can be a useful tool to answer questions like these about the code that is captured in a time travel trace.

 * What exceptions are in the trace?
 * At what point in time in the trace did a specific code module load?
 * When were threads created/terminated in the trace?